berdibekovadilet/helpdesk/README.md

-# Helpdesk - Website on React
+# Helpdesk - A stylish website with a field for entering a phone number and you can download an exe file to your computer.

 Live: http://helpdesk.kg/